Foreign Trade AdministrationMinistry of Economy

 · The Department for Import Policy and OECD – the Department deals with the formalization of the policy of import to Israel and with simplification of foreign trade procedures.
 In addition, the department deals with representing Israel in the OECD – the Organization for Economic Cooperation and Development in Paris.

 The Branch is responsible for promoting the export and operating the representative offices abroad.
 For that purpose it is divided into regional desks which operate a chain of professional commercial attachés around the world.
-The geographic desks include the following areas: Northern Europe, Southern Europe, Central and Eastern Europe, Latin America and Africa, North America, Asia-Oceania, the Middle East and North Africa.
+The geographic desks include the following areas: Europe (1+2), America, Asia-Pacific and Africa, India-China, The Middle East and North Africa.

 The activity includes, among other things, the following activities: